Crazy for You (musical): First West End revival (2011)

+Second West End revival (2023)

+As part of the 2022 Chichester Festival, a new production staged as part of a limited summer run; Charlie Stemp played the role of Bobby Child with Carly Anderson as Polly Baker.
+The direction and choreography was by Susan Stroman.
+The production transferred to the West End's Gillian Lynne Theatre for a limited 30-week West End engagement.
+Previews began on 24 June 2023, with an official opening on July 3.
+Originally scheduled to close on January 20, 2024, the closing date was brought forward by three weeks to December 31, 2023.

+Subsequent productions

 A Toronto production directed by Ockrent, choreographed by Stroman, and starring Jim Walton and Camilla Scott opened at the Royal Alexandra Theatre on December 1, 1993 and closed December 31, 1995.

-On October 20, 1999, the PBS series Great Performances broadcast a production directed by Matthew Diamond, who was nominated for the Emmy Award for Outstanding Direction of a Variety or Music Program.
+On October 20, 1999, the PBS series Great Performances broadcast a production from the Paper Mill Playhouse directed by Matthew Diamond, who was nominated for the Emmy Award for Outstanding Direction of a Variety or Music Program.
+Tom Helm was music director of this production which starred Jim Walton as Bobby Child and Stacey Logan as Polly.

 On October 18, 2009, a showtime challenge, charity gala performance of Crazy for You, directed by Katherine Hare and choreographed by Racky Plews was staged by Eyebrow Productions at the London Palladium.
 Eyebrow are well known for their unique Showtime Challenges, where all aspects of the show are rehearsed and performed in 48 hours.
 All proceeds went to Cecily's Fund.